apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DDL-Data-Definition-Language.md

 **Attention**: Before inserting data, timeseries defined by the schema template will not be created.
 You can use the following SQL statement to create the timeseries before inserting data:

 ```
-IoTDB> set using schema template on root.ln.wf01
+IoTDB> create timeseries of schema template on root.ln.wf01
 ```

 ### Uset Schema Template